jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 So just reuse all of them when running things locally in your own cluster/namespace.

 Then you don't have to keep 2 completely different configuration files in sync; you can usually just reuse the same helm charts in all environments and clusters.

+### testcontainers => sidecars

+Some folks use [testcontainers](https://www.testcontainers.org/) for running extra containers in docker to make it easier to do testing. e.g. to run a database service to run tests using the database.

+It does depend a little on what your solution is for CI.

+If you are using [Jenkins X](https://jenkins-x.io/v3) or [tekton pipelines](https://github.com/tektoncd/pipeline) then you can [define sidecars](https://github.com/tektoncd/pipeline/blob/main/docs/taskruns.md#specifying-sidecars) in your pipeline to make sure you have whatever additional services you need when running your tests.

+If you are using [Jenkins](https://www.jenkins.io/) then you can add the side cars to the `pod.yaml` you use with the [kubernetes plugin](https://plugins.jenkins.io/kubernetes/) or you could reuse the [tekton client plugin](https://www.jenkins.io/blog/2021/04/21/tekton-plugin/) and use tekton pipelines and sidecars

+If you are [GitHub Actions](https://github.com/features/actions) then you can spin up a kubernetes cluster using [kind](https://kind.sigs.k8s.io/) via this [kind github action](https://github.com/marketplace/actions/kind-kubernetes-in-docker-action) - you can then spin up whatever services you need for your tests via [kubectl apply](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) or `helm install`

 ### help! we are not even using kubernetes yet

-If you have not even started yet on your journey to kubernetes and have no idea what a [helm chart](https://helm.sh/) is yet, you could consider [setting up Jenkins X](https://jenkins-x.io/v3/admin/) in your cluster which will then:
+If you have not even started on your journey to kubernetes and have no idea what a [helm chart](https://helm.sh/) is, you could consider [setting up Jenkins X](https://jenkins-x.io/v3/admin/) in your cluster which will then:

 * [automate setting up the CI / CD](/v3/develop/create-project/) for your projects including automatically creating versioned container images and helm charts whenever you merge changes to the main branch
 * [automatic promotion through environments via GitOps](https://jenkins-x.io/v3/develop/environments/promotion/) so that new versions of your services are automatically promoted to your `Staging` environment and, by default, when approved are promoted to `Production`